 Being diagnosed with a blood cancer can make you feel like you are alone.
 The Bloodline with LLS is here to remind you that after a diagnosis comes hope.
 Listen in as experts and patients guide listeners in understanding diagnosis, treatment, and resources available to blood cancer patients.
 Join Alicia Patten and Lizette Rivera from the Patient Access Education Team at The Leukemia & Lymphoma Society as they explore various survivorship topics.

-Support for this episode provided by Amgen and Takeda Oncology.
+Support for this episode provided by Jazz Pharmaceuticals.

-Support for The Bloodline with LLS provided by Amgen, Bristol-Myers Squibb, Jazz Pharmaceuticals, Kite Pharmaceuticals, Pharmacyclics, Seattle Genetics, and Takeda Oncology.
+Support for The Bloodline with LLS provided by Amgen, Bristol-Myers Squibb, Jazz Pharmaceuticals, Kite Pharmaceuticals, Pharmacyclics, Seattle Genetics, and Takeda.

 *The information contained in this podcast is for general information purposes only and is subject to change without notice.
 It is not intended to substitute the advice of your healthcare provider or information provided to you by your insurance carrier.